Saswotb/PhotoSwipe/README.md

 - Deleted photos are removed from the actual Photos library.
 - If the user grants limited access, only the visible subset of photos will be available.

-## Build / CI

-The repository includes a Bitrise configuration in `bitrise.yml` for running tests in CI.

 ## Contributing

 Contributions are welcome.